cybergarage/uecho/doc/examples.md

  -h        : Print this message
  ```

-The example device object is specified as the 'Requirements for mono functional lighting class' in the Detailed Requirements
+The example device object is specified as the 'Requirements for mono functional lighting class' in the Detailed Requirements
 for ECHONET Device objects[\[1\]][enet-spec], and the object code is below.

 - mono functional lighting class